 When will the El Segundo Public Library reopen?

-The El Segundo Public Library is closed until further notice and is not taking hold requests or meeting room reservations.
+The El Segundo Public Library is closed until further notice and is not taking meeting room reservations.

 What services are currently available at the library?

-Limited services are available at this time , including telephone reference service, library card renewals, and creation of digital library cards for accessing our online eBooks and databases (call 310-524-2728 Monday through Friday, from 9:00 a.m. to 11:00 a.m., or 3:00 p.m. to 5:00 p.m.).
-You can also email email@example.com and we will respond within 24 business hours, Monday through Friday.
+Limited services are available at this time , including telephone reference service, library card renewals, creation of digital library cards for accessing our online eBooks and databases and assistance in placing holds (call 310-524-2728 Monday through Saturday, from 10:00 a.m. to 5:00 p.m.).
+You can also email firstname.lastname@example.org and we will respond within 24 business hours, Monday through Saturday.

 How do I access the Library's online resources, including eBooks?